cloudfoundry/docs-deploying-cf/vcloud/bosh-example-manifest.md

 title: BOSH Example Manifest
 ---

 This is an example manifest for deploying BOSH via Micro BOSH.
-The next step would be to deploy Cloud Foundry, which uses the [Cloud Foundry Example Manifest](./cloud-foundry-example-manifest.html).
+The next step would be to deploy Cloud Foundry.

     ---
     name: bosh_wdc_vdc-2
     director_uuid: micro_bosh_director_uuid

     release:
       name: bosh
       version: latest

     networks:
     - name: default # An internal name for the network in your manifest file